klarna/klarna-on-demand-ios/doc/integration.md

 There are a few things that are worth pointing out in the code above:

 - To properly initialize the preferences view, you need to supply it with the following:
- - A delegate that it will use to notify you of various important events.
-We will go over these events later when we examine the [KODPreferencesViewControllerDelegate](#kod_preferences_view_controller_delegate) protocol.
-The code describes the recommended approach, where we supply the hosting view controller that should conform to said protocol.
+ - A delegate that it will use to notify you of various important events, similar to what we had in the registration view.
+The code follows the recommended approach, where we supply the hosting view controller that should conform to said protocol.
  - The user token obtained during the user's registration.
 Assume this token was stored in `userToken` used above.
 - We display the preferences view by making it part of a navigation view controller.
 This is the recommended way to display the preferences view, as it allows users to close the preferences view and return to your application.